eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Using OCD to Defeat ADHD

+_If being organized makes you feel good, spend more on organizing your productivity system._

 In a sense, having a really complex productivity system is like trying to use OCD to defeat ADHD, to use high neuroticism to defeat low conscientiousness.
 There's an element of truth to that, sure (see mastery of drudgery).

 But here's the thing: you have to play to your strengths.
 You have to.
 If you are very OCD and you like order and systems and planning but you struggle with doing, then, yeah, it might work, for you, to spend more energy on the trappings of productivity (ensuring your todo list is properly formatted, organized, etc.) if that bleeds over into making it easier to do the real, meaningful things.